By Miriam Raftery

 So how will the tie be resolved?

-Run-offs, duels or wrestling matches—all ideas bandied about in recent close local races – are not allowed in California.
+Run-offs, duels or wrestling matches—all ideas bandied about in recent close local races and on social media – are not allowed in California.

 State law requires that the winners in tie races be determined by random draw or a game of chance.
 Vu has told ECM that this could include drawing straws, a card game, or flipping a coin.